 If your dog has lost his gag reflex or is unconscious, you can’t do this.

-You might try activated charcoal for dogs if your dog ate chocolate.
+You might try activated charcoal if your dog ate chocolate.
 You can purchase activated charcoal powder, capsules or tablets.
+This article illustrates many of the uses for activated charcoal for both animals and people.

 In addition, you can make homemade charcoal dog biscuits to keep on hand.